-Under the federally-mandated Preadmission Screening and Resident Review (PASRR) program, all customers entering a Title XIX (Medicaid) certified nursing facility after January 1, 1989 must be screened for mental retardation (cognitive disability) and/or serious mental illness (MR/MI), to avoid inappropriate placement.
+Under the federally-mandated Preadmission Screening and Resident Review (PASRR) program, all customers entering a Medicaid-certified nursing facility after January 1, 1989 must be screened for intellectual cognitive disability and serious mental illness (ICD/MI), to avoid inappropriate placement.

 The PASRR is a two-level screening process.
-Hospital discharge planners and nursing facility staff complete the PASRR prior to admission to a NF.
-The Level I screening determines whether the customer has any diagnosis or other presenting evidence that suggests the potential presence of MR/MI.
-If there is an indication of MR/MI, the case must be referred for a Level II determination.
+Hospital discharge planners and nursing facility staff complete the PASRR prior to admission to a nursing facility (NF).
+The Level I screening determines whether the customer has any diagnosis or other presenting evidence that suggests the presence of ICD/MI.
+If there is an indication of ICD/MI, the case must be referred for a Level II determination.

-The Level II screening determines whether the customer is MR/MI and whether he or she can be appropriately treated in a NF setting.
-If a Level II determination is indicated in Section E of the PASRR Screening Document, the PAS Assessor shall obtain the signature of the applicant or member or the applicant's or member's representative in Section F. An admission to a NF cannot occur until the Level II is completed and indicates that NF admission is appropriate.
+The Level II screening determines whether the customer is ICD/MI and whether he or she can be appropriately treated in a NF setting.
+If a Level II determination is indicated in Section E of the PASRR Screening Document, the customer or the customer's representative must sign in Section F. Admission to a NF cannot occur until the Level II is completed and indicates that NF admission is appropriate.

 Referrals for Level II evaluations for potential mental illness are sent to the PASRR Coordinator at the Arizona Department of Health Services, Division of Behavioral Health Services.
-Referrals for Level II evaluations for potential mental retardation (cognitive disability) are sent to the Arizona Department of Economic Security, Division of Developmental Disabilities.
+Referrals for Level II evaluations for potential intellectual cognitive disability are sent to the Arizona Department of Economic Security, Division of Developmental Disabilities.

-Nursing facilities must do all of the following with respect to PASRR:
+Nursing facilities must do all of the following for PASRR: